 Reaching Large Number of Users

 Under this strategy, the vehicle employed for reaching the target audience is part of the marketing campaign.
-These campaigns are paid for by the company itself.
-Majority of times, in the past, these campaigns were not able to focus enough to reach the actual target audience.
+These campaigns are paid for by the company itself, and might even include things like financial seminars from somewhere like LeadJig (https://www.leadjig.com/financial-seminar-marketing/) for further down the line when in communication with potentially interested clients.
+However, for the majority of times in the past, these campaigns were not able to focus enough to reach the actual target audience.
 For example, if the viewers of a certain show on a channel is below 13 years of age, showing an advertisement of Shaving Gel for men will not earn great results.
 Still, this instrument is the most widely used way for customer outreach.
 Also, with the advancement in technology, targeting of advertisements towards the intended user group is now more accurate.

 Retaining Acquired Users